The Symptoms of Dehydration are related to the attitude of drinking water, or better said: the attitude of not drinking water.

 - There are also some medical conditions that cause water loss.

-Fortunately, the symptoms of dehydration can be prevented with the proper water consumption.
-Now that you know what happens when you don’t drink enough water, but do you know how much water to drink a day?
+Now, you know what happens when you don’t drink enough water, but do you know how much water to drink a day?

 Also check out some tips on how to stay hydrated.